 THERE ARE PLENTY OF GREAT THINGS TO DO while cyclists are out on the course:

 The Fondo Start/Finish Line is in Memorial Park – a 70-acre park operated by the City of

 Wilsonville.
 The family friendly opportunities there include:

-- Acres and acres of room just to roam around in, play, and enjoy the beautiful sunshine,
+Acres and acres of room just to roam around in, play, and enjoy the beautiful sunshine,

-- There are baseball fields, basketball courts, tennis courts, and a sand volleyball court.
-There is a skateboard area, an “off-lease” dog park, a Frisbee Golf course, and several acres of wooded areas with trails.
+There are baseball fields, basketball courts, tennis courts, and a sand volleyball court.
+There is a skateboard area, an “off-leash” dog park, a Frisbee Golf course, and several acres of wooded areas with trails.
 The whole park fronts the Willamette River and there is a nice floating dock to stretch out and work on that suntan!

 OTHER NEARBY PARKS

-- For those so inclined – the Clackamas County Boat Launch is just across the I-5 Boone Bridge on the West side.
+For those so inclined – the Clackamas County Boat Launch is just across the I-5 Boone Bridge on the West side.
 Canoe, kayak, speedboat, water skiing – or just enjoying being near the water while those others are off sweating on their bicycles!

 RESTAURANTS, SHOPPING CENTERS, & HOTELS